Perfluorooctane sulfonate (PFOS)

 What is it?

-- Perfluorooctane Sulfonate (PFOS) is a synthetic (man-made) chemical substance belonging to a large family of compounds known as perfluorinated chemicals.
+- Perfluorooctane sulfonate, also known as PFOS, is a synthetic chemical substance belonging to a large family of compounds known as perfluorinated chemicals.

 How is it used?

 - Prior to the announcement of a global voluntary phase-out of the production of PFOS by the major manufacturer beginning in 2000, PFOS was imported into Canada and used primarily in water, oil, soil and grease repellents for paper and packaging, carpets and fabrics, and in fire-fighting foams used to fight fuel-based fires.

 - Based on a 2004 survey of remaining PFOS uses, only 3000 kg of PFOS was imported into Canada for use as a surfactant in the chromium electroplating sector.

 - There are no manufacturers or exporters of PFOS in Canada.

 Why did the Government of Canada assess it?